devappd/emscripten-build/README.md

 Note that this package is an ECMAScript module.
 If you wish to use it from CommonJS, you will need to call `await import()` instead of `require()`.

+## Configuration Files

+The below describes the parameters you can set for the `configure`, `build`, and `clean` steps.
+Specify each of these in your config.

+Note that the only required parameter is `config["configure"]["path"]` (or `config["build"]["path"]` for Make.)
+The other parameters have defaults as specified below.

+If any relative paths are specified, they are resolved in relation to the config file's directory.

 ## Make Configuration

 Make does not have `configure` parameters.
 As such, the